benkern-art/Rural-EV-Charging-Texas/README.md

    width="800",height = "800"  />
 </p>

 The choropleth map showing the percentage change in the EV registration snapshots 2020-2021 show large increases in EVs in a handful of rural counties such as in Live Oak, the yellow shaded county which has a resident population of only 12,500.
 Other rural counties such as Refugio, Zabata, Shelby , and Pancia all had increases in EV registration snapshots over the 2020-2021 period.
-Largely populated urban counties in contrast had mostly negative or 0 increased in total EV registration snapshots.
+Largely populated urban counties in contrast had mostly negative or 0 increases in total EV registration snapshots.
 The increase in EV snapshots in these rural counties might only represent an increase in registrations of 1-8 EVs compared to 0 in the prior year.
 The positive percentage change in EV registration counts in these rural counties provides some evidence that EV drivers are indeed passing through some of these counties and would benefit from the installation of 1 or 2 EV chargers along these county's main highways.

 <p align="center">